Period leaking: Why it happens & how to deal

 Whether leaks happen in public or private, they are NEVER convenient.

-The three P’s of period leakage
+The three P’s of period leaking

 Period leakage is the accidental bleeding that happens when your panties, products, and planning don’t sync up.
 It’s the embarrassing result of failed menstrual products.